johnnietse/Flight_planning_system/README.md

 # Flight Planning System

-A C-based flight planning and management system developed for ELEC 278 (Data Structures and Algorithms).
+A C-based flight planning and management system developed for Data Structures and Algorithms.
 This project allows users to manage airports, waypoints, aircraft types, and create detailed flight plans including departure/arrival information and intermediate waypoints.

 ## Features